Fuseteam/clemp/README.md

 sudo docker run --name nginx_ins -d -p 8082:80 -v /home/mysqldata:/var/lib/mysql clemp
 </pre>

 any container that needs to make use of the same database should specify the database password via the PASSWORD enviroment variable, the container_run script makes it easier to do so.
 The docker volume can be sit anywhere including a different machine than the container runs on.
-See [docker documentation](https://docs.docker.com/storage/volumes/#use-a-volume-driver) for details
+See [docker documentation](https://docs.docker.com/storage/volumes/#use-a-volume-driver) for details.
+Additionally when moving the data directory the directory permissions should be preserved, otherwise subquentent databases will not be able to access it.
+The correct permissions can be verified after the first data directory is created with <pre>ls -l</pre>

 shell access to a container can be gained with the following command
 <pre>docker exec -it ##container-name bash</pre>